• Skip to main content

 Orange County Choppers

-They were not far from our campground in Newburgh, New York.
-It was entertaining watching them on the Discovery channel for so many years.
-OCC’s artistry, constant commotion, and craftsmanship was unique.
-We were there on a Sunday, so no factory tours, but it was incredible to view some of their bikes on display.
-Most of the people on the show have moved on and hopefully are successful with their new businesses.
+OCC was not far from our campground.
+It was entertaining watching them on the Discovery Channel for so many years — the artistry, the constant family drama, and the craftsmanship were one of a kind.
+We were there on a Sunday so no factory tours, but it was great to see some of their display bikes up close.
+Most of the people from the show have moved on and are hopefully doing well with their new ventures.

 In addition to their cafe, OCC has an indoor stage for live music, a game room, and a bowling alley.